cortexlabs/cortex/docs/deployments/syncapi/predictors.md

         pass
 ```

-For proper separation of concerns, it is recommended to use the constructor's `config` paramater for information such as from where to download the model and initialization files, or any configurable model parameters.
+For proper separation of concerns, it is recommended to use the constructor's `config` parameter for information such as from where to download the model and initialization files, or any configurable model parameters.
 You define `config` in your [API configuration](api-configuration.md), and it is passed through to your Predictor's constructor.

 Your API can accept requests with different types of payloads such as `JSON`-parseable, `bytes` or `starlette.datastructures.FormData` data.
 Navigate to the [API requests](#api-requests) section to learn about how headers can be used to change the type of `payload` that is passed into your `predict` method.